-If you are an attorney, requesting that the Sheriff act upon a court order regarding an attachment or execution of property, please view the Real Property Attachment Intake Form, the Real Property Execution Intake Form, Deed Intake Form and Redemption Certificate Intake Form for our requirements and fees.
+If you are an attorney, requesting that the Sheriff act upon a court order regarding an attachment or execution of property, please view the Real Property Attachment Intake Form and the Real Property Execution Intake Form for our requirements and fees.

 Real Property Auctions

-Please see the Real Property Sales to see the most current listing of sales.
-Sheriffs office sales are judicial foreclosures (or executions) on real property to satisfy a monetary judgment.
+Please see the Upcoming Sheriff Sales to see the most current listing of sales.
+Sheriff’s Office sales are ‘judicial foreclosures’ (or executions) on real property to satisfy a monetary judgment.
 The order to sell comes from the Superior Court Clerk.
-Only the judgment debtors interest in the real estate is sold and is subject to all existing liens and encumbrances.
+Only the judgment debtor’s interest in the real estate is sold and is subject to all existing liens and encumbrances.
 The Sheriff's Office provides only limited information about the sale property, which includes the address and legal description.
 It is not possible for potential purchasers to view the interior of the structure prior to the sale.

 Sheriff's Office sale notices and notices regarding postponements of sales are posted in the Snohomish County Courthouse lobby.
 The sales of real property are published in various local newspapers, including the Everett Herald and the Snohomish Tribune.

-Personal Property Please see the Person Property Sales to see the most current listing of sales.
-If you are an attorney, requesting that the Sheriff's Office act upon a court order regarding an attachment, execution, or replevin of property, please view the Personal Property Attachment Intake Form, the Personal Property Execution Intake Form or the Intake Form for Replevins for our requirements and fees.
+Please see the Upcoming Sheriff Sales to see the most current listing of sales.
+If you are an attorney, requesting that the Sheriff's Office act upon a court order regarding an attachment, execution, or replevin of property, please view the Personal Property Attachment Intake Form, the Personal Property Execution Intake Form and Sheriff's Notice Regarding Storage, or Intake Form for Replevins for our requirements and fees.

 Personal Property Auctions